US Latinas rally around 'Roma' actress Yalitza Aparicio

 "We've been working to rediscover our indigenous roots and Aparicio's presence is showing that we matter," said Lilia Soto, an American Studies professor at the University of Wyoming, who grew up in Napa, California.
 "The racism she's facing in Mexico also is an attack against us."

-Soto said Aparicio also is popular among Mexican immigrants in New York City who largely come from the Mexican state of Pueblo — another region with an indigenous population.
+Soto said Aparicio also is popular among Mexican immigrants in New York City who largely come from Puebla — another Mexican state with an indigenous population.

 When Aparicio visited New York City last year, she was treated to a hero's welcome among the Mexican immigrants she encountered.

-Note: This story has been corrected to identify the Mexican state as Puebla not Pueblo.